rinnychinny/bookrating/README.md

 # 📚 Book Rating Recommender

 A Django-based RESTful web application for rating books and receiving personalized recommendations.
-Built using the Goodreads-10k dataset for user-book rating data, tags, and metadata.
+Built using the Goodreads-10k dataset for user-book rating data.

 ---